AP-CSA-JAVA/CSA_JAVA-Course/README.md

 13.	**Use notes when preparing for a test or doing an assignment:** Your notes usually have a summary of the most important points and are useful for making sure you incorporate important concepts in your assignments and for focusing on the main concepts when studying for tests and exams.

 **What If You Miss Class?**
 Clearly the best way to learn class material is to be at the class and to take your own notes.
 Regular attendance is expected, but life happens.
-On occasion, you may miss a class or lecture.
+On occasion, you may miss a class.
 When this happens, here are some strategies you can use to make up for it:
-- Never ask: “Did I miss anything important?”
-(Think about what that’s saying and you’ll see it’s rather insulting.)
+- *Never* ask: “Did I miss anything important?”
+(Think about what that is saying and you’ll see it’s rather insulting.)
-- If the instructor posts his or her lectures online... take notes.
-If the instructor uses PowerPoint slides, request a copy (or download them if posted) and review them carefully, jotting down your own notes and questions.
+- If the notes or powerpoint is posted online... take notes.
+If the teacher uses PowerPoint slides, request a copy (or download them if posted) and review them carefully, jotting down your own notes and questions.
 Review your notes with a classmate who did attend.
 - You may want to borrow class notes from a classmate.
-If you do, don’t just copy them and insert them in your notebook.
+If you do, *don’t just copy them and insert them in your notebook*.
 They will not be very helpful.
 When you borrow notes from a classmate, you should photocopy them and then review them carefully and mark your copy with your own notes and questions.
 Use other provided resources to try and fill in the gaps.
 Finally, schedule a study session with the person who gave you the notes to review the material and confirm your understanding.
-- If none of these options is available for you, use the course syllabus to determine what was covered in the class, then write a short paper (two pages or so) on the material using the class readings and reliable online sources.
-See your instructor during office hours to review your key findings and to answer any questions you still may have.
+- If none of these options are available for you, use the course syllabus to determine what was covered in the class, then write a short paper (two pages or so) on the material using the class readings and reliable online sources.
+See your teacher during office hours to review your key findings and to answer any questions you still may have.

 #### Group Notes: A Collaborative Approach

-Groups within a class can take notes together using file-sharing software on the Cloud such as Google Docs.
+Groups within a class can take notes together using file-sharing software on the Cloud.
 The individuals in the group can add to the document in real time as different individuals are adding themselves.
 This creates a collaborative document that all can use, download, (or adapt).
 This won’t work for all situations but can be very useful especially in a fast-moving classroom.

 #### Keeping Your Notes

-Class is over, and you have a beautiful set of notes in your spiral notebook or saved in your laptop.
+Class is over, and you have a beautiful set of notes in your notebook or saved in your laptop.
 You have written the summary of the class in your own words.
 Now what?
 Start by organizing your notes.
 We recommend you use a three-ring binder for each of your subjects.
 Print your notes if you used a computer.
 If you used note cards, insert them in plastic photo holders for binders.
 Group all notes from a class or unit together in a section; this includes class notes, reading notes, and instructor handouts.
 You might also want to copy the instructor’s syllabus for the unit on the first page of the section.

 Next, spend some time linking the information across the various notes.
 Use the recall column in your notes to link to related information in other notes (e.g. “See class notes date/page”).